datastackacademy/data-engineering-101/week_1/ep1/README.md

 ## Google Colab
-In bootcamp, and in the rest of this course, we'll write Python in an application called VSCode.
+In bootcamp, and in the rest of this course, we'll write Python in an application called VS Code.
 For today we'll use Google Colab.

 Colab lets you:
 - Include blocks of text, called 'Markdown', throughout your code.